LaGauffre/BLOCKASTICS/README.md

 # Course materials

-## Advanced topics in applied probability at UC, Santa Barbara
+## Advanced Topics in Applied Probability at UC, Santa Barbara

 I taught a graduate class during spring 2022 (ten weeks) in the PSTAT department at UC, Santa Barbara.
 Here are the [lecture notes](/lecture_notes/main_lecture_notes.pdf).